Miroshka000/Pyroclastic/README.md

 > [!CAUTION]
 > **Only supported on Windows x64!**

-An alternative bootstrapper for Minecraft: Bedrock Edition on Windows.
+An alternative bootstrapper for Minecraft: Bedrock Edition (GDK).

 ## Features